datapictechnology-create/DPReader/README.md

 Or create a link to the address of your Datapic.

-READING DATAPICS USING REMOTE URL Link datapictechnology.org/STD DATAPIC READER.php?ImpImgAdd=['remote addres of Datapic']
+READING DATAPICS USING REMOTE URL Link datapictechnology.org/STD DATAPIC READER.php?ImpImgAdd=['remote address of Datapic']
-* YOU MUST OMIT 'http://www.' from the remote address of your Datapic.
+* YOU MUST OMIT 'http://www.' from the [remote address of your Datapic].
 This is added by the reader.

 USER NOTES at datapictechnology.org/STD DATAPIC PRESS DEMO.htm